Abhishe24021996/out_of_vocabulary_embeddings_rnn/README.md

 # out_of_vocabulary_embeddings_rnn
 Dealing with OOV words in RNN networks. here using neural net (LSTM), we can produce embedding gor unknown words using context window

+Open the notebook and adjust it according to your needs.